9beach/mpv-config/README.md

 - If you set `disabled=no` and call `autoload-ex remove-others` manually by keybinds, `autoload-ex` does not scan entries of the directory next time.

 Notice that when manually called, `autoload-ex` does not reload and sort current playlist entries.
-It just reload the files in the directory of current track.
-It means that `autoload-ex` remenbers the state of a directory, not that of a playlist.
+It just reloads the files in the directory of the current track.
+It means that `autoload-ex` remembers the state of a directory, not that of a playlist.

 This script provides the script messages below: